 Tame Your Party Animal

-If partying is something you really struggle with and you’ve seen it get in the way of academics, or you fear it might, consider some other options.
-Maybe now is not the right time to enroll full time in college.
-Maybe you need to take some time to work a full or part time job and go to school to help keep you on track.
+If partying is something you really struggle with and you’ve seen it get in the way of academics, or you fear it might consider some other options.
+Maybe now is not the right time to enroll full-time in college.
+Maybe you need to take some time to work a full or part-time job and go to school to help keep you on track.
 Maybe allowing yourself some time to discover what the world has to offer through a gap year will help tame your inner party animal.
-If you fear that you will succumb to too much partying while you are in college, talk to your parents, school counselor or advisor.
-Get some one on one advice on actions you can take to tame your party animal so you can get the most value out of your college experience when you enroll.
+If you fear that you will succumb to too much partying while you are in college, talk to your parents, school counselor, or advisor.
+Get some one-on-one advice on actions you can take to tame your party animal so you can get the most value out of your college experience when you enroll.

 If you are going to party, be smart about it.
 There are simple choices you make ahead of time to make sure you are making the right choices later.
 Here are just a few tips to help you party smart.